 It is important to remember that while average cultural differences definitely exist, individual members of a culture can be found at any number of points along a continuum.
 Most of the time, cultural views can be represented by a bell curve, with lots of people toward the middle of their group, but a fair number on either side, too.
 Differences between cultures are like overlapping curves—the peaks are at different points on the line, but the tails overlap enough that you really can’t predict much about an individual member of either group.

 For example, true to stereotype, White Americans do tend to be more culturally isolated than others in this country.
-It’s a simple function of being in the majority.
+It’s partly a function of being in the majority and partly a function of the fact that well-to-do White people craft their environments very carefully, almost always in ways that make them as segregated as possible.
 But that is by no means true of all Whites.
 A number of my White students went to high schools in which they were in the minority.
 A couple of them grew up in otherwise-all-Black churches.
 Quite a few lived overseas with parents whose work took them to other countries.
 Their experiences and perspectives are quite different from those of most White people, and assumptions others make about them are nearly always wrong.
 It’s the same with any group, obviously.

 The Bottom Line: Differences in social culture form the horizontal dimension of understanding race.
 Just like your mother always told you, respect and good manners will go a long way in helping you connect with other people across a cultural divide.